 (As a side note normal service will resume in March with a Cinema Shame entry on….)

 This post is the first of eleven posts for the Cinema Shame collaboration with my other films listed here.
-In this collaboration Cinema Shame asks you to list your chosen movies you vow to watch in 2018.
-Other films with this cast include Mamma Mia.
+Other films with this cast include quite a lot of them ib Mamma Mia.
 Peter Skarsgard appears in my Thor review.
 Colin Firth in Bridget Jones Baby and Tinker Tailor Soldier Spy.
 Pierce Brosnan in 5 Singing Film Actors and Mars Attacks posts.
 Meryl Streep appears in Kramer vs Kramer and Heartburn.
 Julie Walters in One Chance and Dominic Cooper in Starter for 10.
 Amanda Seyfried stars in A Million Ways to Die in the West.